-The impact of climate change is already being felt and is considered in each of the themes within this management plan.
+The impact of climate change is already being felt and is touched on in each of the themes within this management plan.
 It is difficult to precisely predict the potential impacts of climate change as they vary with each region.
-Best estimates are that by the year 2030, Australia will face the following:
+However, best estimates are that by the year 2030, Australia will face the following:

 - a further 1 degree Celsius of warming in temperatures - up to 20 per cent more months of drought - up to 25 per cent increase in the days of very high or extreme fire danger. - an increase in storm surges and severe weather events.
-36
+36 climate variations and anticipated future extremes.37